skienzmatishun/rippreport/content/p/the-crime-of-the-century/index.md

 date: 2025-02-01
 thumbnail: "img/the-crime-of-the-century.jpg"
 rumble: "v6dp8k4"
-summary: "Backstory Podcast explores Trump's controversial executive orders and their impact on military reforms, government censorship, and regulatory freezes.
-We examine allegations against the Biden Crime Family and pre-emptive pardons for figures like Dr. Fauci.
-We focus on Alabama’s political landscape, particularly Governor Kay Ivey’s handling of the Veterans Affairs department and her push to politicize its board, sparking backlash among veterans.
-The episode covers an 11th Circuit case on qualified immunity after a mistaken SWAT raid and previews Alabama’s legislative session, with hundreds of bills pre-filed amid rumors about Ivey’s future."
+summary: "On today's podcast, Trump’s plans for military changes, free speech limits, and business rules.
+We look at claims Biden protected his family and allies like Dr. Fauci.
+Alabama Governor Ivey upsets veterans by making their board political.
+A court case says people can’t sue police over a wrong SWAT raid.
+Lawmakers will soon debate new laws, with rumors about Ivey’s future."
 categories:
   - backstory-podcast
 authors: